knihobot/react-dropzone-uploader/README.md

 React Dropzone Uploader is a customizable file dropzone and uploader for React.

+*Forked from https://github.com/CruiseCritic/react-dropzone-uploader so we can add support for older browsers - tsconfig target set to es5*

 *Note: This has been forked from [fortana-co/react-dropzone-uploader](https://github.com/fortana-co/react-dropzone-uploader) and modified to export .d.ts files instead of copying over the .tsx files for typescript support.*